Jon Oberheide: Biography

 Oberheide grew up in Troy, Michigan and began fixing people's computers when he was only in middle school.
 While attending high school, Oberheide founded a web hosting business with his friends, and would scrape the internet for email addresses in order to find potential clients.
 He would also hack networks as a challenge to see if they were secured.
 At the age of 17, he hacked into a honeypot set up by Dug Song, a security expert and future Duo Security co-founder who set up the honeypot to lure talented hackers.

 Oberheide attended the University of Michigan where he earned a PhD in CSE.
-During his studies, he worked with Farnam Jahanian at the University where he discovered multiple flaws in Android devices.
+During his studies, he worked with Farnam Jahanian and discovered multiple flaws in Android devices.
 He is also credited with proposing the first Cloud-based antivirus design in 2008.
 In 2010, Oberheide (along with Song) founded Duo Security, a security firm that was purchased by Cisco in 2018 for $2.3 billion.
 Oberheide served as the company's CTO.
 During his career, he has obtained more than 70 patents related to cybersecurity.

 Oberheide sits on the board of several startups and non-profit organizations, including DNSFilter, runZero, Push Security, and The Henry Ford.